diskin-lab-chop/pbta-germline-somatic/analyses/bed-intersect/README.md

 1. `01-pad-intersect-beds.sh` pads the pmbb bed file with either 20 or 100 bp and performs an intersection of bed regions across the 4 bed files:

-2. `02-filter-variants.Rmd` Performs intersection of WXS sample P-LP variants and consensus calling regions and filters out any non-overlapping variants from P-LP variant file
+2. `02-filter-variants.Rmd` Performs intersection of P-LP variants and consensus calling regions and filters out any non-overlapping variants from P-LP variant file

 ## Directory Structure